 What This Chart Says about Your Safety Program

 Aviation SMS contributing factors provide keen insight into an SMS risk control performance.
 More specifically, this chart demonstrates which factors are impeding optimal safety performance.

 For example, in our Top 5 Contributing Factors at the right, "Intoxicated Pilot" outweighs all other contributing factors.
 If this were a real-world scenario, a safety manager would need to seriously investigate current risk controls regarding substance abuse monitoring.

 In a real-world scenario, you might see the following as top factors:

 - Human Error;

 - Lack of Communication.

-There are many other top contributing factors that are common in aviation safety management systems.
+Many other top contributing factors are common in aviation safety management systems.
 But each indicates where different controls might be failing, such as: